lavary/fixit/README.md

 Fixit tracks and collects all the comments in specified files certain keywords set in the configuration file or as command options.

 Comments can be in the following form across the code base.
+However, it can be configured in the configuration file.

 ```php
  // KEYWORD some description about it